trinhoftheworld/Project-Descriptions-for-Review/Front End/About Me.md

 It is VERY IMPORTANT that you read this document before you begin evaluating projects.
 Ensure you work with the guidelines given in the document for each evaluation.

+The difficulty level of this project is intentionally very low and the intent is not to challenge the student but to ensure they have a positive experience and are comfortable with the project submission and feedback process.
+When providing feedback on this project, ensure that feedback is friendly and encouraging in tone.

 ## Evaluation
 Your project will be evaluated by a Udacity reviewer for general feedback only, it will not be evaluated for meeting specific technical expectations.

-## For reviewers
-The difficulty level of this project is intentionally very low and the intent is not to challenge the student but to ensure they have a positive experience and are comfortable with the project submission and feedback process.
-When providing feedback on this project, ensure that feedback is friendly and encouraging in tone.